MorphDiv/TeDDi_sample/Reports/references/get_references.md

 Note this package is a work in progress.

-First load the 100LC RData object.
+First load the TeDDi RData object.

     # TODO: we should put this online somewhere because I can't get it to load as part of the clc package
     load('../../../clc/clc.RData')